1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Monitor the vulnerability detection tool.

-- Visit ibarry.ch.
+- Consult ibarry.ch.

-If an issue has occurred...
+If a problem has occurred...

 - Restore a backup but update immediately whatever can be updated as soon as the restoration is complete.